The travel apps, sites and items to aid you on your globe-trekking

 Also if you are a student you can enjoy a 5% discount on your bookings.

-Revolut is a digital banking app - Revolut's biggest selling point is their currency exchange rates.
+Revolut is a digital banking app - It's biggest selling point is their currency exchange rates.
 On the standard plan you can exchange up to $/£?/€1,000 with no fees.
 After which you pay 0.01% fee and 0.01% fees on weekends.
-If you're going on a ...
+If you're going on a holid...

 The perfect wee back for your globe trekking - big enough to hold your water bottle.
 And it looks a whole lot better than carrying around a fanny pack.